-Following the cruise ship accident of 2 June 2019, discussions were sparked on the future of Venice and a possible referendum on the new location of the port of Venice.
+Following the cruise ship accident of 2 June 2019, discussions were sparked on the future of Venice and a possible referendum on the new location of the port of Venice:

-When you arrive in Venice, your first impression is the deep blue, turquoise green or greyish water surface surrounding the city.
-This stretch of water, the Lagoon, is so much more than a “romantic backdrop”: Without the Lagoon fulfilling her tasks, Venice cannot subsist.
-Thus, to Venetians, the Lagoon is the lifeline, the liquid plain (pianura liquida).
-Any proposals for changes made to the Lagoonscape, from dredging canals to setting up port facilities, need to take into account the following six terms described in the textbooks of the hydraulic experts of the past: Ghebo, barena, bocca, argine, escursione termica, Scanno della Pisciotta.
+When you arrive in Venice, your first impression is the deep blue, turquoise green or grey water surface.
+This stretch of water, the Lagoon, is so much more than a “romantic backdrop”: Without the Lagoon fulfilling her tasks, Venice cannot exist.
+The Lagoon is the lifeline, which in Venice we call our liquid plain (pianura liquida).
+Any proposals for changes made to the Lagoonscape, from dredging canals to creating port facilities, need to take into account the following six terms described in the textbooks of the hydraulic experts of the past: Ghebo, barena, bocca, argine, escursione termica, Scanno della Pisciotta.

 The barene fulfill their function during “normal times” but so far, the Lagoon experienced four major seaquakes.
-Also, the natural subsidenza (shifting grounds) phenomenon causes islands to sink and others (re-)emerge.
+Also, the subsidenza (shifting ground) phenomenon causes islands to sink and others (re-)emerge.
 One example is the island Sant’Ariano in the northern Lagoon.
 These and the few times when the laws of the tides don’t apply are the only limitations when barene cannot do their work of protecting the ecological balance of the Lagoon.

 Maintaining the Lagoon ecosystem alive has never been easy during history.
-The above mentioned Sabbadino warned against closing the bocche in the year 1555(!) as this would turn the Lagoon into a piscina (“swimming pool”): Plancton, the nourishment of fish, cannot arrive in the valli da pesca (fish farms), and the lack of sea water would be detrimental to animal and plant life in general.
-Sabbadino’s solution was to keep just three narrow bocche to ensure just enough water and nutrients arrive in the Lagoon.
+The above mentioned engineer Sabbadino warned against closing the bocche in the year 1555(!) as this would turn the Lagoon into a piscina (“swimming pool”): Plancton, the nourishment of fish, cannot arrive in the valli da pesca (fish farms), and the lack of sea water would be detrimental to animal and plant life in general.
+Sabbadino’s solution was to keep open three narrow bocche to ensure that just enough sea water and nutrients reach the Lagoon.

 If you speak Italian and would like to learn more about the Lagoon, I’m sharing Governare le Acque, a video presentation by Professor Luigi d’Alpaos (Istituto Veneto and Università degli Studi di Padova), one of the most renowned experts in Lagoon hydraulics:

-This blog post is Part 3 of Cruiseship Accident in Venice, 2 June 2019: Click here to read Part One: Cruiseship Accident in Venice: What Happened, the Background and the Future, and here to read Part Two: How Ships Damage the Lagoon, and What is Being Done: Expert Opinions.4
+This blog post is Part 3 of Cruiseship Accident in Venice, 2 June 2019: Click here to read Part One: Cruiseship Accident in Venice: What Happened, the Background and the Future, and here to read Part Two: How Ships Damage the Lagoon, and What is Being Done: Expert Opinions.